mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 algorithm typically needs some feedback on the transmission performance.
 This feedback can be collected following the guidelines in {{rtcp-mapping}}.

-If the application implements full congestion control rather than just a bandwidth estimation at the application layer using a congestion controller that satisfies the requirements of {{Section 7 of !RFC9002}}, and the connection is only used to send real-time media which is subject to the application layer congestion control, it is RECOMMENDED to disable any other congestion control that is possibly running at the QUIC layer.
-Disabling the additional congestion controllers helps to avoid any interference between the different congestion controllers.
+## Resolving Interactions Between QUIC and Application-layer Congestion Control {#nested-CC}

+Because QUIC is a congestion-controlled transport, as described in
+{{cc-quic-layer}}, and RTP applications can also perform congestion control and rate adaptation, as described in {{cc-application-layer}}, implementers should be aware of the possibility that these "nested" congestion control loops, where both controllers are managing rate adaptation for the same packet stream independently, may deliver problematic performance.
+Because this document is describing a specific case (media transport), we can provide some guidance to avoid the worst possible problems.

+- **Application-limited Media Flows** - if an application chooses RTP as its transport mechanism, the goal will be maximizing the user experience, not maximizing path bandwidth utilization.
+If the application is, in fact, transmitting media that does not saturate path bandwidth, and paces its transmission, more heavy-handed congestion control mechanisms (drastic reductions in the sending rate when loss is detected, with much slower increases when losses are no longer detected) should rarely come into play.
+If the application chooses ROQ as its transport, sends enough media to saturate the path bandwidth, and does not adapt its own sending rate, drastic measures will be required in order to avoid sustained or oscillating congestion along the path.

+- **Awareness of Bufferbloat** - modern general-purpose congestion controllers do not adjust  their sending rates based only on packet loss.
+For example, BBR ("Bottleneck Bandwidth and Round-trip propagation time")
+  {{?I-D.cardwell-iccrg-bbr-congestion-control}} describes its strategy for adapting sending rates in this way:

+> (BBR) "uses recent measurements of a transport connection's delivery rate,
+> round-trip time, and packet loss rate to build an explicit model of the
+> network path.
+BBR then uses this model to control both how fast it sends data
+> and the maximum volume of data it allows in flight in the network at any
+> time."

-## Shared QUIC connections
+## Sharing QUIC connections {#shared-connections}

-Two endpoints may want to establish channels to exchange more than one type of data simultaneously.
+Two endpoints may establish channels in order to exchange more than one type of data simultaneously.
 The channels can be intended to carry real-time RTP data or other non-real-time data.
 This can be realized in different ways.

+- One straightforward solution is to establish multiple QUIC connections, one for each channel, whether the channel is used for real-time media or non-real-time data.
+This is a straightforward solution, but has the disadvantage that transport ports are more quickly exhausted and these are limited by the 16-bit UDP source and destination port number sizes
+  {{!RFC768}}.
-A straightforward solution is to establish multiple QUIC connections, one for each channel.
-Or all real-time channels are mapped to one QUIC connection, while a separate QUIC connection is created for the non-real-time channels.
+- Alternatively, all real-time channels are mapped to one QUIC connection, while a separate QUIC connection is created for the non-real-time channels.

 In both cases, the congestion controllers can be chosen to match the demands of the respective channels and the different QUIC connections will compete for the same resources in the network.
 No local prioritization of data across the different (types of) channels would be necessary.

-Alternatively, (all or a subset of) real-time and non-real-time channels are multiplexed onto a single, shared QUIC connection, which can be done by using the flow identifier described in {{encapsulation}}.
-Applications multiplexing multiple streams in one connection SHOULD implement some form of stream prioritization or bandwidth allocation.
+Although it is possible to multiplex (all or a subset of) real-time and non-real-time channels onto a single, shared QUIC connection, which can be done by using the flow identifier described in {{multiplexing}}, the underlying QUIC implementation will likely use the same congestion controller for all channels in the shared QUIC connection.
+For this reason, applications multiplexing multiple streams in one connection SHOULD implement some form of stream prioritization or bandwidth allocation.

 # API Considerations